 In 2019, she chaired an independent review of farm regulation at the request of the then Secretary of State for Defra.

 Dame Glenys was appointed Dame Commander of the British Empire in the New Year’s honours list in 2016 recognising her services to education.
-She was appointed as chair-designate of the OEP in December 2020.
+She was appointed Chair-designate of the OEP in December 2020 and appointed Chair on legal creation of the OEP.

 Natalie Prosser is a solicitor by background, with fifteen years in government, specialising in public and regulatory law, regulatory operations and governance.
 Her previous roles have included General Counsel at the Gambling Commission, Director of Operations, Vocational and Technical Qualifications and Director of Legal at Ofqual and regulatory and policy lead on the independent Farm Inspection and Regulation Review.